About the Department

 Our goals are to teach students in the multiple disciplines of Veterinary Clinical Sciences, to provide excellent veterinary services to clients, and to generate and disseminate new knowledge in the areas of Veterinary Clinical Sciences.

-Our objectives are to provide a curriculum in the various aspects of Veterinary Clinical Sciences which insures students acquire the skills and knowledge to be successful in their chosen careers.
+Our objectives are to provide a curriculum in the various aspects of Veterinary Clinical Sciences which ensures students acquire the skills and knowledge to be successful in their chosen careers.
 We also strive to maintain a caseload of sufficient size and diversity which insures a broad clinical experience for students, residents, and faculty.
 In addition, we aim to provide clinical veterinary services of the highest standards to animal owners and to referring veterinarians.
 And finally, we strive to provide an environment and opportunities which foster and encourage the generation and dissemination of new knowledge in many of the disciplines of Veterinary Clinical Sciences.

 The Department of Veterinary Clinical Sciences is governed by the established procedures described in our Governance Document.

 The Veterinary Clinical Sciences Department is housed within the Lloyd Veterinary Medical Center.
 The Administrative Office is 2540 Lloyd.